Mesothelae

-The Mesothelae are a suborder of spiders (order Araneae) that includes a single extant family, Liphistiidae, and a number of extinct families.
+The Mesothelae are a suborder of spiders (order Araneae).
+The division of extant members of the suborder into families has varied.
+A single extant family Liphistiidae may be accepted, with two subfamilies: Liphistiinae, containing only the genus Liphistius, and Heptathelinae, with seven genera.
+Alternatively, the two subfamilies may be treated as separate families, Liphistiidae and Heptathelidae.
+As of November 2025, the World Spider Catalog accepted the single family approach.
+There are also a number of extinct families.

 This suborder is thought to form the sister group to all other living spiders, and to retain ancestral characters, such as a segmented abdomen with spinnerets in the middle and two pairs of book lungs.
-Members of Liphistiidae are medium to large spiders with eight eyes grouped on a tubercle.
+Extant members of the Mesothelae are medium to large spiders with eight eyes grouped on a tubercle.
 They are found only in China, Japan, and southeast Asia.
-The oldest known Mesothelae spiders are known from the Carboniferous, over 300 million years ago.
+The oldest known Mesothelae spiders are from the Carboniferous, over 300 million years ago.

-The Heptathelidae were once considered their own family; today they are considered a subfamily of the Liphistiidae.